 Lead Counsel independently verifies Aggravated Assault attorneys in Horton and checks their standing with Alabama bar associations.Our Verification Process and Criteria

-Aggravated assault is the crime of assault but for some action is deemed more serious by the law.
-The crime could escalate to aggravated by using a weapon, based on who the victim is and also the intent of the person.
+Aggravated assault is the crime of assault but is more serious by the law.
+The crime could escalate to aggravated assault by using a weapon, based on who the victim is and also the intent of the person.

-If you are charged with aggravated assault immediately contact a Horton criminal defense lawyer experienced in aggravated assault cases.
-The lawyer will explain the law to you, outline your options, form your defense, and aggressively challenge evidence against you.
+If you are charged with aggravated assault immediately contact a criminal defense lawyer experienced in aggravated assault cases.
+The lawyer will explain the law to you, outline your options, form your defense and aggressively challenge the evidence against you.